Skip to main content

 The support initiative by AKM, JAM MUSIC LAB Private University Vienna, and the Austrian Association of Event Organizers for up-and-coming artists in film music, game music, and singer-songwriter genres enters its second round.

 After a successful debut in 2024, “Music in The Woods” returns in late summer 2025 — expanded, extended, and with even greater creative impact.
-From September 17 to 21, 2025, the stage inn Bühnenwirtshaus Juster in Lower Austria’s Waldviertel will once again become the creative hub for ambitious musicians working in media music.
+From September 17 to 21, 2025, the stage inn Bühnenwirtshaus Juster in Gutenbrunn in Lower Austria’s Waldviertel will once again become the creative hub for ambitious musicians working in media music.

 A Place for Connection, Inspiration, and Professional Growth